pchak00/gateway-api/README.md

 traffic management, rate limiting, observability, and security.

-Existing solutions such as Kong, AWS API Gateway, Apigee, and NGINX-based setups are powerful, very expensive and often optimized toward either:
+Existing solutions such as Kong, AWS API Gateway, Apigee, and NGINX-based setups are powerful, but can be very expensive and often optimized toward either:

 - infrastructure-heavy configurations
 - enterprise-scale deployments